The Boundaries of the Literary Archive

 - Published: September 2013

 - Binding: Hardback

 Print friendly information sheet

-- Edited by Carrie Smith and Lisa Stead, both at University of Exeter, UK
+- Edited by Carrie Smith, Cardiff University, UK and Lisa Stead, University of Exeter, UK

 The authors examine the increasing prominence of archives and their importance to the interdisciplinary study of textual history in the 21st century, exploring both emerging and established areas of literary history.
 The book is marked by its attention to four distinct core threads that allow the authors to traverse a range of historical periods and literary figures: archival theory and textual production, authorial legacies and digital cultures, gender issues in the archive, and the practical concerns of archival research and curatorship.